 |Copyright © Nucleus Medical Media, Inc.|

-Reasons for ProcedureAdenoidectomy is usually done to remove enlarged adenoids that are causing sleep apnea due to a blockage in the nasal passage.
-It may also be used to treat long-term sinus infections and recurrent ear infections.
+Reasons for ProcedureAdenoidectomy is usually done to remove enlarged adenoids that are causing problems by blocking the nasal passage.
+It may be used to treat long-term sinus infections and recurrent ear infections.

 Possible ComplicationsProblems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: